movementkitchen/website/src/pages/movement-coaching/index.md

 ### Book Movement Coaching

-At the moment, all the coaching sessions are online – on Zoom or Skype.
+Movement coaching is offered as face-to-face sessions in our East London studio and online – on Zoom or Skype.

 To book mail [ivana@movementkitchen.co.uk](ivana@movementkitchen.co.uk)